catzy007/catzy007.github.io/posts/2021-02-03-my-journey-using-yamaha-ymf724-pci-sound-card/index.md

     done;
     ```

-1. After done correctly, you'll find lot of device with IOMMU group and different PCI/E. Make sure your
+1. After done correctly, you'll find a lot of devices with IOMMU group and different PCI/E. Make sure your
 device IOMMU is different.
 For example mine is Group 25 with PCI Bridge that is fine, if the group is 16
-Shared to GPU, USB, Sound, PCI Bridge, then you done! or use ACS patch.
+Shared to GPU, USB, Sound, PCI Bridge, then you're done!
+Or use ACS patch.
     ```
     IOMMU Group 23 02:00.0 Ethernet controller [0200]: Intel Corporation 82574L Gigabit Network Connection [8086:10d3]
     IOMMU Group 23 03:00.0 Ethernet controller [0200]: Intel Corporation 82574L Gigabit Network Connection [8086:10d3]